rrligeiro/BrazilFlights/README.md

 Brazil Flights is an application that creates a graph of selected flights using the NetworkX library

-The application is based on extract data from ANAC public [database](https://www.anac.gov.br/acesso-a-informacao/dados-abertos/areas-de-atuacao/voos-e-operacoes-aereas/registro-de-servicos-aereos/49-registro-de-servicos-aereos) and make from it
+The application is based on extract data from ANAC public [database](https://www.anac.gov.br/acesso-a-informacao/dados-abertos/areas-de-atuacao/voos-e-operacoes-aereas/registro-de-servicos-aereos/49-registro-de-servicos-aereos) and make graphs from it

 ## Filters